nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 marked/unmarked without the users even realising it.
 Limiting the number of tasks that can be marked/unmarked to 1 is thus considered to be an acceptable trade-off.

-### Listing of tasks
+### Listing features

 #### About

-CodeConnect allows users to list all of their tasks with `list` and `list time` commands.
+CodeConnect has features that allow you to list out all the contacts and tasks.
+The listing features use the following commands:
-* `list` command lists all the tasks in the order of most recently added task on top.
+* `list` - Shows a list of all tasks
-* `list time` command lists all the tasks in the order of the task with the earliest deadline on top.
+* `list time` - Shows a list of all tasks sorted by deadline
+* `listc` - Shows a list of all contacts

 #### Implementation flow